Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Individual-Participant Data in a Meta-Analysis

 The observed data are sampled hierarchically in the MA framework (as also visualized in Figure \ref{fig:sampling-mechanism-diagram}): \begin{enumerate} \item Trials are distributed according to the \textit{full-data} distribution $P^F \in \mathcal{M}^F$ where $\mathcal{M}^F$ is a model for the distribution of trials, which is left unspecified.
 From now on, we consider $T$ as a random element distributed according to $P^F$.

-We further assume that the $N$ available trials are i.i.d.~sampled from $P^F$ and denote the $j$'th sampled trial by $T_j$. \item In what follows, we are only interested in particular characteristics of the trials $T$, or in other words, particular mappings from $\mathbb{T}$ (e.g., $\mathcal{P}$ and $n$, as introduced before).
+We further assume that the $N$ available trials are i.i.d.~sampled from $P^F$ and denote the $j$'th sampled trial by $T_j$. \item We are only interested in particular characteristics of the trials $T$, i.e., particular mappings from $\mathbb{T}$.
 Because we now treat $T$ as a random element with distribution $P^F$, $P^T := \mathcal{P}(T)$ and $n := n(T)$ are also random elements whose distribution is determined by $P^F$.

-For the $j$'th sampled trial, we let $P^{T_j}$ and $n_j$ be the within-trial observed-data distribution and sample size, respectively. \item While $n$ is an observable random variable, $P^T$ is not observable; we only observe the empirical distribution $P^{T}_{n}$.
+For the $j$'th sampled trial, we let $P^{T_j}$ and $n_j$ be the within-trial observed-data distribution and sample size, respectively. \item While $n$ is an observable random variable, $P^T$ is not observable; we only observe the empirical distribution $\mathbb{P}^{T}_{n}$.